 The two views are analogous but the angle from which they come is opposed.
 Public sector businesses still have to be viable, but the risks they can take to provide value add are entirely different from a privately funded company where the risks taken must result in profit.

-If you don’t hold a qualification from the professions, i.e. Accountancy or Legal then go on a course and achieve at least Diploma in Company Direction.
+If you don’t hold a qualification from the professions, i.e. Accountancy or Legal then go on a course and achieve at least a professional board/NED qualification.
 This will educate you to think and behave as a Director, enable you to challenge the executive regardless of the sector and provide real value to the board you wish to sit on.